New York Online Sports Betting

 For the time being, the state of New York has prepared the groundwork for introducing sports betting.
 Fortunately, an existing New York sports betting bill established in 2013 already allows for some limited form of sports betting.

 According to that law, presumably, the NY sports betting market will begin with the state’s bricks-and-mortar, land-based casinos.
 They’re the only venues already approved to take wagers by law.
-Even though no NY state bill has yet passed in 2018, we anticipate that in-person sports wagering will be available at New York’s four Catskills’ land-based casinos sometime in 2018.
+Even though no NY state bill has yet to be passed, we anticipate that in-person sports wagering will be available at New York’s four Catskills’ land-based casinos sometime in 2019.

 In the future, as the State laws become passed, however, you should be able to bet on sports anywhere within the state of New York and online sports betting NY will become commonplace.